-Engineering : Engineering continues to build on the theme of tolerance, mixed materials and accuracy to develop and expand students' making skills.
-This is done through materials such as acrylic, aluminium, plywood and E textiles.
+Engineering : Engineering continues to build on the theme of heat forming and risk assessments so that students start to understand the breath of the subject and expand students' making skills.
+This is done through processes such as pewter casting and heat forming plastic.
 To enrich this, Engineering also looks to design themes such as Pop Art to help inspire pupils understanding previous trends and design strategies.
 Together both subjects look at different aspects of design and manufacture to give students a good foundation to proceed into Yr8 and onward to KS4.